rmjarvis/TreeCorr/docs/params.rst

     The total number of bins in the v direction will be twice this number.
 :vbin_size: (float) The size of the output bins for v.

-:pairwise: (bool, default=False) Whether to do a pair-wise cross-correlation.

-    A pair-wise correlation correlates objects on corresponding lines in the two catalogs, rather than correlating all lines in one with all the lines in the other.
-    That is, the data from each row in the first catalog is correlated with the corresponding row in the second catalog.
-This only applies to cross-correlations.

-    An example of why this might be useful is to measure the tangent shear of galaxies around the field center of the exposures in which they were observed.
-You can build a catalog of the field centers corresponding to each galaxy in the catalog, then a pairwise correlation option will only use the corresponding centers where the galaxy was observed, rather than using all the field centers in the whole survey.

-    This is currently invalid for 3-point correlations.

 :metric: (str, default='Euclidean') Which metric to use for distance measurements.

     See `Metrics` for details.